ElvUI-Vanilla/ElvUI/README.md

     /etrace           Toggles events window.
     /luaerror on      Enable luaerrors.
     /luaerror off     Disable luaerrors.
-    /cpuimpact        Toggles calculations of CPU Impact.
-Type /cpuimpact to get results when you are ready.
-    /cpuusage         Calculates and dumps CPU usage differences (module: all, showall: false, minCalls: 15, delay: 5).
     /frame            Command to grab frame information when mouseing over a frame or when inputting the name.
                           usage: /frame (when mousing over frame) or /frame <name>
                           example: /frame WorldFrame